 Davos - Ski Resort and Snow Summary

-The Swiss Ski Resort of Davos is part of the Rega Pass Area ski area and has direct access to 320km of downhill skiing, with 110 individual pistes, served by 38 ski lifts.
-In addition to the skiing in Davos itself (320km of pisted ski runs), the appropriate ski Lift Pass will allow you to ski or snowboard in the other Rega Pass Area ski resorts of Klosters.
+The Swiss Ski Resort of Davos is one of the larger Ski Resorts in Switzerland and has direct access to 320km of downhill skiing, with 110 individual pistes, served by 38 ski lifts.
 Davos is directly linked by Ski Lift to the ski areas of Klosters.

 The ski resort itself is above 1500m, so skiing or boarding back to the resort is usually possible.
 With pistes above 2500 metres, skiing and snowboarding is assured throughout the season.